kkoutsilis/BoardGameGenerator/README.md

 # Board Game Generator

-This project, developed as part of my Programming Methodology class, marks my debut into Java programming.
-The journey was enriching, offering valuable insights and learning opportunities.

 ## Project Overview

 The Board Game Generator is designed to read a JSON file that describes a board game.
 The program then uses this information to dynamically generate the game, allowing you to dive right into playing.